olilanz/memento-mc/README.md

 Over time, long-lived worlds become surrounded by vast areas of old, unused terrain.
 New world features appear farther and farther away, and upgrades or world-generation changes rarely affect the places where players actually live.

-Natural Renewal lets the world **move forward naturally**.
+Memento enables **natural renewal**.

 It distinguishes between land that is **memorable** — inhabited areas and their surroundings — and land that is **forgettable** — terrain that was explored briefly and then abandoned.

-Forgettable areas gradually fade from memory and are **renewed using the current world generation**, starting in the outskirts and working inward.
+Forgettable land is not destroyed.
+It fades from memory — and only then can it renew.

+Renewal begins far from active gameplay and gradually moves inward over time.
 Inhabited areas remain stable and untouched.

-All of this happens **while the server is running**, without offline tools or manual chunk deletion.
+All of this happens while the server is running.
+No offline tools.
+No manual region deletion.

 ---